mctavishmcardle/gira/.gira/32-separate-object-for-filtered-ticket-store.gira.md

 TODO

-# Separate object for filtered ticket store
+# TASK: Separate object for filtered ticket store

 Subclass the ticket store & have the filtered one only include tickets matching the filter?
 Should make it easier to keep the filtering logic separate